 Final words: Is the Brazilian Pink Bloom the right Tarantula for You?

 We hope this guide gave you everything you needed to know about caring for these beautiful spiders.
 If you feel like they’re the right fit for you, go for it, you won’t regret it.

 However, it should be noted that the Brazilian Pink Bloom is not for everyone.
-Their skittish and nervous nature combined with their urticating hairs makes them better suited for more experienced tarantula handlers.
+Their skittish and nervous nature combined with their urticating hairs makes them better suited for intermediate to advanced tarantula handlers.
 Beginners are better off starting with a different species such as the Mexican Red Rump or Arizona Blonde.

 - Rat Intelligence: This is How Smart They REALLY Are… - January 16, 2023